mjneary10/shaunagra-test/content/cards/baby/christening-card-personalised-goddaughter-godson-twins.md

 description = "This is one of our cutest personalised christening cards, suitable for boys or girls, godson goddaughter and twins also.
 You can choose from 4 designs at checkout."
 +++

+This is one of our cutest personalised christening cards, suitable for boys or girls, godson goddaughter and twins also.
+You can choose from 4 designs at checkout.